-- (1) Notwithstanding the permitted uses in the underlying district, any residential uses defined in this Code may be permitted so long as they meet the development standards of the underlying district. - (2) Notwithstanding the lot and development standards applicable to the underlying district, the standards set forth in Table 280-40-1: CHO Bulk, Area, and Parking Regulations shall apply to all lots and uses in the CHO District. - (3) The minimum residential density on a lot within a CHO District shall be one dwelling unit per 6,600 square feet.
+- (1) Notwithstanding the permitted uses in the underlying district, any residential uses defined in this Code may be permitted so long as they meet the development standards of the underlying district. - (2) Notwithstanding the lot and development standards applicable to the underlying district, the standards set forth in Table 280-36-1: CHO Bulk, Area, and Parking Regulations Table 280-4036-1: CHO Bulk, Area, and Parking Regulations shall apply to all lots and uses in the CHO District. - (3) The minimum residential density on a lot within a CHO District shall be one dwelling unit per 6,600 square feet.

-- (4) The maximum residential density on a lot within a CHO District shall be one dwelling unit per 3,300 square feet; provided that either: - (a) 100% of the units in the proposed development satisfy the definition of Community Housing; or - (b) The proposed development includes covenants and restrictions deemed by the Town Board and Planning Board as consistent with the purpose for the CHO District was created.
-These covenants and restrictions shall include: - i.
+- (4)-The maximum residential density on a lot within a CHO District shall be one dwelling unit-per 3,300 square feet; provided that either: - (a)(3) 100% of the units dwellings in the proposed development satisfy the definition of Community Housing; or - (b)(4) The proposed development includes Town Board shall require covenants and restrictions deemed by that apply to all lots in the Town Board and Planning Board as consistent with the purpose for the CHO District was created.
+CHO District.
+These covenants and restrictions shall include the following: - i.
 An owner of an improved or unimproved lot within the CHO District shall, at least 30 days prior to entering into an agreement or contract to convey the parcel, provide a copy of the proposed contract to the Town Clerk with a written notice of the owner's intent to enter into the contract.
 The Town Clerk shall forward a copy of the owner's notice of intent and the proposed contract to the Town Board.
 Within 20 days of receipt of the owner's notice of intention, the Town shall notify the owner in writing as to whether or not the terms of the sale comply with the provisions of this chapter relating to the resale of lots in the CHO District. - ii.
 That an improved or unimproved parcel of property within the CHO District shall not be conveyed without written approval of the Town Board. - iii.
-The leasing of an improved or unimproved parcel of property or portion thereof shall be by written lease. - (c) An owner of an improved or unimproved parcel of property within the CHO District shall, at least 14 days prior to entering into a lease with regard to said parcel, provide a copy of the proposed lease to the Town Clerk with a written notice of the owner's intent to enter into the lease.
-The Town Clerk shall forward a copy of the owner's notice of intent and the proposed lease to the Town Board.
-Within seven days of receipt of the owner's notice of intention, the Town shall notify the owner in writing as to whether or not the terms of the lease comply with the provisions of this chapter relating to the leasing of CHO District lots. - (d) An owner of an improved or unimproved lot within the CHO District shall not lease the property without obtaining written approval from the Town of Southold. - (5) Provision for community housing units and unimproved lots. - (a) On lots within the CHO District, each dwelling unit and/or unimproved lot located therein shall be reserved for sale or lease to moderate-income residents registered with the Town of Southold Housing Registry.
-At least 50% of available homes shall be offered for sale or lease to eligible applicants for Community Housing as defined herein. - (6) Eligibility.
+The leasing of an improved or unimproved parcel of property or portion thereof shall be by written lease. - (e)(b) An owner of an improved or unimproved parcel of property within the CHO District shall, at least 14 days prior to entering into a lease with regard to said parcel, provide a copy of the proposed lease to the Town Clerk with a written notice of the owner's intent to enter into the lease.
+The Town Clerk shall forward a copy of the owner's notice of intent and the proposed lease to the Town Board-or their designee for community housing adminstration.
+Within seven days of receipt of the owner's notice of intention, the Town shall notify the owner in writing as to whether or not the terms of the lease comply with the provisions of this chapter relating to the leasing of CHO District lots. - An owner of an improved or unimproved lot within the CHO District shall not lease the property without obtaining written approval from the Town of Southold. - (5) Provision for community housing units and unimproved lots. - (a) On lotsland within the CHO District, each dwelling unit and/or unimproved lot located therein shall be reserved for sale or lease to moderate income residents registered with according to the Town of Southold Housing Registry.
+At least 50% of available homes shall be offered Community Housing requirements for eligibility of individuals and limits on the sale or lease to eligible applicants for Community Housing as defined herein.amount described in this Code..